grpc-ecosystem/grpc-gateway/CONTRIBUTING.md

    - [Go Code Review Comments](https://golang.org/wiki/CodeReviewComments)
 1. Make sure that `go test ./...` passes.
 1. Sign [a Contributor License Agreement](https://cla.developers.google.com/clas)
-1. Open a pull request in Github
+1. Open a pull request in GitHub

 When you work on a larger contribution, it is also recommended that you get in touch with us through the issue tracker.